 Pre-specification and documenting the purpose, clinical context, and development

 The intended purpose/function of the AI solutions should be clearly documented.
-For example, what is the problem that the AI solution is aiming to resolve.
-This should take into consideration the full clinical and health contexts in which the tools are expected to function.
-For example, clinical care environments can be vastly complex and involve a number of individuals with different roles and expectations.
+The AI could be a diagnostic tool, a solution aimed at managing hospital occupancy, at augmenting or replacing clinical decision making.hOnce the purpose of the AI is identified it needs to be discussed in the context of the local clinical care system taking into consideration both the standard of care and the needs of the local end-users.
 Documenting how the AI solution should function in such active environments needs to be considered.
-Protocols, processes and procedures, validation steps, and any clinical studies should be prespecified and documented.
+As shown in Figure 3 there are multiple processes, validation steps and protocols that should be pre-specified and documented t.
 Pre-specification is one of the most important elements that supports trust and confidence in the development process.
-As shown in Figure A there are multiple plans and protocols that should be documented to pre-specify the development process.
-This will show evidence and a coherent and connected development process and will be the basis for providing justifications and rationale for any future deviations and modifications.
+This will show evidence of a coherent development process and will be the basis for providing justifications and rationale for any future deviations and modifications.

 Deployment and Post-deployment

-AI solutions may be designed using data and datasets from specific populations.
-As with any therapeutic, once deployed, the AI solutions will be utilized by a larger population and potentially with variable end-users.
-Careful planning and documentation of deployment plans and providing justification for targeting different end-users should be considered.
-Deviations from prespecified plans and updating and/or modifying the AI solution should also be documented.
+AI solutions are designed using data and datasets from specific populations, for specific end-users, and for specific contexts.
+If they need to be utilized in regulated areas by populations and/or end-users different from those used during the training and validation phases a strong rationale should be provided and reviewed by the regulatory authorities before post-deployment changes can be implemented. l Deviations from prespecified plans and updating and/or modifying the AI solution should also be documented.
 Planning for post-deployment performance, data capture, and approaches to continued assessment of the AI tool should also be documented.
 Such approaches will be increasingly relevant once learning AI solutions that may change after deployment become more common.

 Risk based approach and proportionality

 Generally, regulatory frameworks highlight a risk-based approach where measures, processes, and approaches to identify and mitigate errors, biases, and other risks should be put in place in ways that are proportional to their importance.
-A risk-based proportional approach should also be considered for the level of documentation and record keeping and retention utilized for AI solutions.
-Developers of AI solutions should keep in mind that regulatory organizations have avenues for dialogue and discussions that can be utilized to shed light on regulatory requirements in general.
+A risk-based approach should also be considered for the level of documentation and record keeping utilized for AI solutions.
+Developers of AI solutions should keep in mind that regulatory organizations have avenues for dialogue that can be utilized to shed light on regulatory requirements in general.

 Total Product Lifecycle Approach & Risk Management

-Most devices that rely on AI/ML fall into the category that the Food and Drug Administration (FDA) calls Software as a Medical Device (SaMD).
-SaMD is defined by the International Medical Device Regulators Forum (IMDRF) as “software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.”
-The FDA foresees the great potential of such AI-based software as a medical device in transforming healthcare due to the potential ability to learn from real-world feedback (training) and improve performance (adaptation).
+Most devices that rely on AI/ML fall into the category that is commonly known as Software as a Medical Device (SaMD), which are defined by the International Medical Device Regulators Forum (IMDRF) as “software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.”
+The US Food and Drug Administration (FDA) foresees the great potential of such AI-based software as a medical device in transforming healthcare due to the potential ability to learn from real-world feedback (training) and improve performance (adaptation).

 The regulatory principles for AI-based software as a medical device are similar to typical software that are regulated as medical devices, in addition to specific considerations including but not limited to, continuous learning capabilities, level of human intervention, training of models, and retraining.
 Furthermore, a holistic risk management approach that addresses risks associated with an AI medical device cybersecurity threats and vulnerabilities should be considered throughout all phases in the life of a medical device including pre-and post-market.
-This topic area aims to present a holistic risk-based approach for AI medical devices throughout its life cycle to during pre- and post-market deployment.
+This topic area aims to present a holistic risk-based approach for AI medical devices throughout its life cycle during pre- and post-market deployment.

-AI medical devices developing and deployment process
+AI medical devices during the development and deployment process